The best time to visit Portugal for surfing, weather, deals, and events

 Between November and February, do not visit the city without an umbrella or rain jacket!
 The items are a must to pack in your suitcase.

-So, if you want to avoid rain at all costs, opt for the other months, when rain is more occasional.
+So, if you want to avoid rain at all costs, opt for the other months, when rain is less frequent.
 In any case, on most days the sky can be cloudy, but discreet sunshine will appear at some point.

 Keep in mind that since Porto is relatively small, you will be doing a lot of the sightseeing on foot.
-So, to avoid getting rained on, the best is to visit Porto from June to October.
+So, to avoid getting rained on, the best time to visit Porto is from June to October.

-And curiously, Porto is a city that despite the summer crowds, it is recommended to visit it in the summer months.
+And curiously, Porto is a city that, despite the summer crowds, is recommended to visit in the summer months.

-Not only you will be avoiding the rain but also because Porto is a city where everything happens outdoors.
+Not only will you be avoiding the rain, but also because in Porto everything happens outdoors.

-Whether it is by the Douro River or beer festivals, outdoor cinema, and live music concerts on Avenida dos Aliados, summer is perfect for those who want to experience the true Porto vibes.
+Whether it’s by the Douro River or at beer festivals, outdoor cinema, and live music concerts on Avenida dos Aliados, summer is perfect for those who want to experience the authentic Porto vibe.

 Best time to visit the Algarve beaches

 The southern region of Portugal is great to visit at any time of the year.
-There, the Mediterranean climate presents itself with pleasant temperatures and sunny days both in winter and summer.
+There, the Mediterranean climate is characterized by pleasant temperatures and sunny days, both in winter and summer.

 As a result, you may believe that the best time to visit the Algarve is during the summer, from June to August.